aixoss/aix-puppet/README.md

   AixAutomation Puppet module, to control necessary operations to automatically perform AIX updates and patch management.
 These new custom types enable to declare resources in manifest file.
-These types 'download', 'patchmngt', and 'fix' are described hereafter in detail.<br>
+These types 'download', 'patchmngt', 'fix', and 'vios' are described hereafter in detail.<br>
- AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now:<br>
+ AIX updates and patch management operations performed by this AixAutomation Puppet module are shortly described now.<br>
+  Firstly as far as AIX LPARs are concerned:<br>
  - Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' features, and are locally kept and shared between LPARs if possible.<br>
  - Downloaded updates can then be automatically applied on a list of LPARs,